Pet Dental Care

 More than 85% of cats and dogs over four years old suffer from periodontal disease, a condition in which bacteria attacks the soft gum tissue.
 As bacteria multiply on the tooth surface, they form a coating called plaque.
 The bacteria forming the plaque produces toxins which irritate the gums.
 In time, the plaque mineralizes and hardens, becoming what is called calculus, or tartar.
 This irritates the gums making them tender, red and swollen.

 Eventually, the inflamed gums pull away from the teeth creating pockets that trap food particles and provide an excellent location for more bacteria to grow.
 As these pockets deepen, the development of plaque and tartar can progress along the root of the tooth, causing the tooth to loosen.

-Of course good dental hygiene can prevent periodontal disease from developing in the first place.
-So take proper care of your pet’s mouth!
+Good dental hygiene can prevent periodontal disease from developing in the first place.

 Good Dental Health Begins with the Proper Diet

 The wrong kinds of food can cause dental distress in pets.
 Feeding your cat or dog a dry food rather than a moist, canned one will, through its mild abrasive action on the teeth, help remove the bacterial plaque that can harden into tartar.
 Dry food also provides adequate chewing exercise and gum stimulation.
 Avoid giving your pet sweet treats and table scraps as they may also increase plaque and tartar formation.
 We recommend the use of special dry foods designed to reduce plaque and tartar buildup, especially if your pet is prone to dental problems due to his breed or individual genetic history.